A BetMGM-branded game was added to the popular game show “The Price Is Right.”

 BetMGM Online Casino ‘The Price Is Right’ Games

-An online casino version of “Lion’s Share” is in development with a planned 2026 release.
+An online casino version of “Lion’s Share” was announced as being in development with a planned 2026 release.
+As of early May 2026, GamblingHarm.org could not confirm that the online casino version of “The Lion’s Share” has launched.

 In January 2025, BetMGM announced a deal with Fremantle that secured IP rights for “The Price Is Right” and “Family Feud” for slots, table games, and non-traditional casino games.

-Earlier in 2025, BetMGM offered “The Price Is Right Big Wheel Bonus” through its online gambling website and app.
+BetMGM has already offered “The Price Is Right Big Wheel Bonus” through its online gambling website and app.

-Other online gambling titles under the licensing deal include “The Price Is Right Fortune Pick” and “The Price Is Right Gold Blitz Ultimate.”
+Other online gambling titles under the licensing deal include “The Price Is Right Gold Blitz Ultimate,” which BetMGM lists as a 2025 release, and other Price Is Right-branded casino games.

 Related: BetMGM Partners With Derek Jeter for Online Gambling